1

 High school diploma/GED and current basic life support certification.

-Requires certification as a surgical technologist and one to two years of experience in a surgical technologist role OR three to four years in a surgical technologist role.
+Certified as a surgical technologist OR two to three years of experience in a surgical technologist role.
 Where applicable must be registered with State Regulatory Agency.

 This position must be able to scrub proficiently on a minimum of two surgical specialties.
 The position requires manual dexterity and the ability to maintain professional decorum in highly stressful emergent situations.
 The position requires the ability to be conscientious, organized, and orderly and the ability to respond quickly to the needs of the surgeon and patient.
 Must stay abreast of new developments in the field.